MicrosoftDocs/winrt-api/windows.ui.xaml.controls/navigationview_panetitle.md

 ## -description

-Gets or sets the label adjacent to the hamburger icon when the NavigationView pane is open.
+Gets or sets the label adjacent to the menu icon when the NavigationView pane is open.

 ## -xaml-syntax